Evan-Kim2028/subgraph-query-portal/README.rst

 Import Package
 ========================
+If you want to use this package in your own project, you can import as follows:

    .. code:: bash

       import queryportal

-Making Changes to Source Code
+Local Development
 =============================
+To enable editable mode, use the pip install -e . command.
-1. Enable editable mode.
-Instructs pip to install the package in a way that allows you to make changes to the package's source code and have those changes take effect immediately
+This installs the package in a way that allows you to modify the source code and have the changes take effect immediately.
+However, be cautious when editing the source files, especially if you have also installed the package from GitHub.
+This may result in conflicting versions of the package.

    .. code:: bash